Here at CTV, our message has always been ‘Learn More, Earn More, Be a Better Courier’.

 See our Insurance page for more information

 If you’re going to be doing a job that requires driving, then you should already know the majority of the highway code.
 But there are extra tips and advice that can really help.
-We look into what can save lives when driving for a living.
+We look into what can save lives when driving for a living, and together with THINK!
+Road Safety we’re urging couriers to be at their best.

-See the Road Safety page for more details
+See the THINK!
+Road Safety campaign page for more details

 It will help if you know the rules when entering all the different locations that you’ll be collecting and delivering.
 From warehouses and distribution hubs to building sites and pedestrianised towns centres.
 There’s a lot to take in, so we’ll try to make it easier to understand.